Richard Honey QC > Francis Taylor Building > London, England > Lawyer Profile

 - Go to...

 Called 2003; Inner Temple, and Northern Ireland (2013).
+QC 2001.
 Attorney General’s panel of junior counsel to the Crown.
 Visiting lecturer, King’s College London.
 Chartered Surveyor.
 Fellow of the Chartered Institute of Arbitrators.
 Associate tenant, KBW Chambers, Leeds.
 Editor: Gadsden on Commons and Greens; Compulsory Purchase and Compensation Service; Journal of Planning & Environmental Law.
 Contributor: Burnett-Hall on Environmental Law; National Infrastructure Planning Handbook; Law of Regulatory Sanctions and Enforcement.